 The system is now producing filtered reverse osmosis water.

 After initial installation, it is worth checking the system every day or so for leaks.
 If the system remains leak free for a while, then check every month to make sure that no leaks occur.
+After installing any plumbing system, it is recommended to check for leaks daily for the first few days and monthly thereafter.

 Maintenance

 All RO systems will, from time to time, need periodic maintenance and the intervals are dependent on the type of system that you have and on the quality of the water that enters the filters.
+Maintenance intervals for filtration systems depend on water quality, and pre and post filters typically need changing every 6 to 12 months.
+Timely filter change and regularly changing the filters are essential to maintain water quality and ensure the system operates efficiently.

 Pre and post filters will need replacing every 6-12 months or by your usage volume.
 Manufacturers have recommended schedules but the most effective way to know for sure is to test the water before and after it is processed by your system.
 You can do this yourself with a simple TDS meter.
+Some reverse osmosis systems also include filter life indicators, which remind users when itโ€™s time to replace filters, making maintenance easier and helping to protect water quality.

 All RO membranes have a life span of between 1 and 5 years.
 Again, the better the quality of the feed water the longer the membrane will last.
 One area that will help extend the life to the membrane is to make sure to always change the pre-filters membranes when needed.